Xxsource98/SourceBase/README.md

     cd build
     cmake ..
 ```
+Or You can even use CMake GUI version for easier create project.

 After above steps, you are able to open project with a base.
 You can build an asi file via cmake by commands:
 ```
     cd build